 “Nice car, huh?”

 We grinned back.
-If I’d had the cash, I’d have bought a Pontiac from him on the spot.
+If I’d had the cash, I’d have bought a Grand Prix from him on the spot.

 The rest of the ride passed in quiet darkness, the road hissing beneath the tires, the tiny towns and distant ranch house lights drifting by us like shadows of a dream.